Welcome to the ultimate Yucatán backpacking guide.

 The Yucatán peninsula, in southern Mexico, is a real backpacker paradise.

-It’s a pretty big place, with stunning white sand beaches, crystal-clear turquoise waters, incredible coral reefs with world-class diving, ancient Mayan temples, thick jungle, beautiful colonial towns, and a vibrant fun-loving culture.
+It’s a pretty big place, with stunning white sand beaches, crystal-clear turquoise waters, incredible coral reefs with world-class scuba diving, ancient Mayan temples, thick jungle, beautiful colonial towns, and a vibrant fun-loving culture.

 While Mexico isn’t as cheap a destination as South-East Asia, your Yucatán backpacking adventure doesn’t have to break the bank.
 As long as you steer clear of the over-touristed (+ Instagram-obsessed) places like Tulum, backpacking in the Yucatán can be surprisingly affordable.